somayarayan/udacity-fsdn-capstone-somaya/README.md

 Each resource documentation is clearly structured:
 1. Description in a few words
 2. `curl` example that can directly be used in terminal
-3. More descriptive explanation of input & outputs.
+3. More descriptive explanation of inputs and outputs.
-4. Required permission
+4. Required permissions
 5. Example Request
 7. Example Response.
 8. Error Handling (`curl` command to trigger error + error response)